evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 7 hours and 43 minutes.

 {{< sitefiguresized thumb="models/volkswagen/id._buzz/id._buzz_pro_lwb/charging_1_st.jpg" title="Volkswagen ID.
 Buzz Pro LWB" width="3000" height="2000"  >}}